cryoEM-CNIO/Binder_Design_Watcher/README.md

 # MICRORUN & WATCHER

-These are a few scripts intended to provide a platform for users of SLURM based small HPC that can help to atomize the task of protein design (*microrun.sh*), as well as check *on the fly* how the runs are performing and help with the selection of designs for subsequent order (*watcher.py*).
+These are a few scripts intended to provide a platform for users of SLURM based small HPC clusters that can help to atomize the task of protein design (*microrun.sh*), as well as check *on the fly* how the runs are performing and help with the selection of designs for subsequent order (*watcher.py*).

 Right now it can be used with RosettaFold Diffusion (for which we have added some physical based scorings using PyRosetta)

 Hope you can find them useful!

 This repository is organized as follows:
--**microrun**: In this folder is stored all the code needed to run the binder design process using the microrun structure
+- **microrun**: In this folder is stored all the code needed to run the binder design process using the microrun structure
     - **scripts**: This is where the different scripts use in the microrun are stored, as well as some other useful design for the protein design process.
     - **slurm_submit**: In this folder we store the SLURM submit scripts
     - **master_scripts**: In this folder the scripts running each of the steps are stored